Roohanak/Group_project_dbms/README (WEBSITE).md

 3.)Im getting this when i try to implement the delete customer 'Cannot delete or update a parent row: a foreign key constraint fails (`yt_enterprise_dump`.`add-to-wishlist`, CONSTRAINT `shirt_cart_ibfk_3` FOREIGN KEY (`CustomerID`) REFERENCES `customer` (`ID`))', so I think we have to remove the restrictions again before we implement this or do a cascading delete

 4.)
+As for the add wishlist when i try to implement it i get:'Cannot add or update a child row: a foreign key constraint fails (`yt_enterprise_dump`.`add-to-wishlist`, CONSTRAINT `shirt_cart_ibfk_1` FOREIGN KEY (`ShirtID`) REFERENCES `shirt` (`ShirtID`) so again we probably need to remove the restriction and dependencies before we can directly add into it

+5.)
 I know that the website should not be able to add/edit/ modify the database this much but im not sure which ones are needed to be implemented so I tried to be more inclusive as it is much easier to remove a feature than to add new ones.

-5.)
+6.)
 Im not sure what should go in the home page (index.html)